-If your pet has passed away without being euthanized, or weighs more than 100 pounds, here are options for care of the body
+If your pet has passed away without being euthanized, weighs more than 100 pounds, or you prefer to make your own arrangements, here are options for care of the body

 With Deepest Sympathy on the Loss of your Pet